nakamurau1/tts-mcp/.cline/activeContext.md

 The current focus of the tts-mcp project is on maintaining a stable and reliable text-to-speech solution that works seamlessly both as a standalone CLI tool and as an MCP server integration for Claude Desktop and other MCP-compatible clients.
 Additionally, improving test coverage and integration testing is a priority to ensure robust functionality.

 ## Recent Changes
+- **Added descriptions to text-to-speech MCP tool and its parameters for better user experience**
+- **Enhanced MCP client tests to verify descriptions are properly transmitted**
 - Implementation of the MCP server functionality for Claude Desktop integration
 - Support for the latest OpenAI TTS models, including gpt-4o-mini-tts
 - Enhanced error handling and logging for better troubleshooting